The Absolute Truth About Septic Tank Additives: They Don’t Work

 Many property owners in the United States must use on-site wastewater treatment systems, or septic systems, to treat organic wastewater created on their property.
 Estimates are that somewhere between one-quarter to one-third of all wastewater is treated by property owners with septic systems.

-Since these systems are underground, they are often forgotten about.
-But when problems occur, homeowners remember how expensive this asset is.
-Therefore, it is only natural for these property owners to want to maintain their septic system and keep it working efficiently for as long as possible.
-Unfortunately, they fall for the hype from television commercials for sellers of septic system additives who claim that their products will revive and keep septic systems flowing freely along with extending the time between septic tank pumping.
+Since these systems are buried, they are often not thought about.
+But when problems happen, homeowners recall this expensive asset.
+Therefore, it is only natural for these property owners to want to maintain their septic system and keep it working well for as long as possible.
+Unfortunately, they fall for the hype from television commercials for sellers of additives for septic systems who claim that their products will renew and keep septic systems working and extend the pumping frequency of the septic tank.

 These assertions, however, are absolutely untrue!
 In fact, studies conducted by the Kansas State University and Agricultural Experiment Station and Cooperative Extension Service found the opposite to be true.
 DeAnn Presley, K-State Research and Extension soil management specialist said:

 “This research has found no benefit in septic tank function to using any type of septic system additives.
 In fact, some additives potentially could be detrimental to the function or components of the septic system or to groundwater quality.”1